-There are two major wildfires currently in the news: The Eagle Creek wildfire in Oregon and Washington state and the La Tuna wildfire in California.
+There are two major wildfires currently in the news ( Editor’s note: this story was originally written in August/September 2017.): The Eagle Creek wildfire in Oregon and Washington state and the La Tuna wildfire in California.
 The Eagle Creek wildfire was caused by people, while La Tuna was a naturally occurring brush fire.

 Approximately eighty percent of wildfires in the United States are caused by people.
 Eagle Creek is thought to have become the much bigger fire it has become due to teenagers misusing fireworks on a nature trail.
 People in Oregon and Washington are reporting an “ash rain” falling throughout the states.